-On the creative side, many of the elements Rick Berman and Michael Piller brought to Deep Space Nine had been established in The Next Generation — the use of Ferengi, Cardassians, Bajorans and wormholes provided powerful strands of connection to the familiar universe first established by Gene Roddenberry and since enjoyed by millions of viewers.
-But this new series demanded many unfamiliar things, ranging from an alien space station filled with ill lit corridors, commerce, even a casino, to exotic new species and religious subtexts.
+Many of the elements Rick Berman and Michael Piller brought to Deep Space Nine had been established in Star Trek: The Next Generation.
+Bajorans, Cardassians, Ferengi and wormholes provided powerful strands of connection to the familiar universe first established by Gene Roddenberry and since enjoyed by millions of viewers.
+But the new series also demanded many unfamiliar things, ranging from an alien space station filled with ill-lit corridors, commerce, even a casino, to exotic new species and religious subtexts.
 It was a strange new world indeed that Star Trek explored boldly as ever.

-On the technical side, Berman and Piller were able to provide the same important connections in the look and feel of the latest series by drawing their key production people from the pool of talented individuals who had worked on Star Trek: The Next Generation.
+On the technical side, Berman and Piller could tap into a pool of talented individuals who had worked on Star Trek: The Next Generation.

 Production Designer Herman Zimmerman returned to design the dark and alien sets of the Cardassian space station.
-Michael Okuda led the art department’s effort to come up with an entirely new system of Cardassian control surfaces and data displays.
+Michael Okuda led the Art Department’s effort to come up with an entirely new system of Cardassian control surfaces and data displays.
 Director of Photography Marvin Rush brought a rich lushness to the new sets.
-Costume Designer Robert Blackman refined Starfleet uniforms once again and ably met the challenge of a never ending stream of new alien races.
+Costume Designer Robert Blackman refined the Starfleet uniforms and ably met the challenge of a never-ending stream of new alien species.
 Michael Westmore faced the same challenges in devising more and stranger alien races for Blackman to clothe.
-Visual effects that The Next Generation viewers had come to expect would be maintained and surpassed on the new series.
+Visual effects that Star Trek fans had come to expect would be maintained and surpassed on the third series.

-The task of designing the space station Deep Space Nine — which had to be a new, iconic and alien looking image that could be quickly recognized when seen on a small television screen — was a long, involved process that took several different directions before evolving into the final design we now take for granted.
-It was Zimmerman who was assigned to come up with this fresh and unique look that would be the centerpiece of the new Star Trek.
+Designing the space station Deep Space Nine — which had to be a new, iconic and alien-looking image that could instantly be recognized when seen on a small television screen — was a long, arduous process that took several different directions before evolving into the final design we now take for granted.
+It was Zimmerman who had to come up with the fresh and unique look that would be the centerpiece of the new Star Trek.

 We started out charged with getting a “Tower of Babel” concept of a space station built over a couple thousand years of separate, disparate cultures, so the technology from one part of the station to another would be of various ages and various cultures, not necessarily interfacing one with the other, and there was this sense of confusion because of that.